namaggarwal/naman-io-gatsby/namanio/content/travelling-during-covid.md

 Cab driver sanitized his car and drove me to the hotel.
 I was given a room for 7 days at Govt. subsidized rate of Rs.
 3000 including food which is pretty decent for 4-star hotel.
 I was asked not to come out of the room for the next 7 days and a COVID test was arranged for me on 6th day after which I was allowed to leave.
 ![covid](../images/covid_neg.jpg)

 These are challenging times.
-I would not forget about this journey for a long time.
+I will not forget about this journey for a long time.
 Stay at home, stay safe.